List of Gladiators UK events: The Eliminator

 The final obstacle was the travelator, which was an incline into which two belts running toward the floor were installed.
 The object was to scale the ramp while running against the belts.
 When attempting the travelator, contenders were not allowed to use the covers on either side of the moving belt to help them get up.
 Once atop the travelator, contenders then grabbed a rope and used it to burst through a paper barrier to finish.
 When it was unclear which contender won, producers would watch a replay to determine who had torn the paper wall at the end first; in series 1, one heats Eliminator was declared a dead heat after replays, and both contenders entered onto the leaderboard for a place in the semi-finals, although neither ultimately progressed.

 A new version was created for the Sky 1 series, and incorporated an underwater swim in the pool at the beginning.
 This feature caused contenders to become fatigued sooner, and being wet made some obstacles harder to overcome.
 As a result, the travelator would sometimes need to be slowed down or even stopped to help the contender finish the course.
 The order of obstacles in the rebooted series was as follows: underwater swim, cargo net, cotton reel (series 9 (Sky series 1) only), fireman's rope (series 9 (Sky series 1) only), floor travelator (series 10 (Sky series 2) only), monkey bars (women)/hand bike (men), balance beam, pyramid, zipline and travelator.

 The BBC series' version of the Eliminator was similar to the original version, consisting of high-and-low beams (Two high hurdles and one low hurdle like the last four series of the ITV version), rope climb, monkey bars (For both genders unlike in prior versions which had monkey bars for female and hand bike for males), trapeze (Only one, unlike the last three series of the ITV version which had two), cargo net, zipline, balance beam, the travelator and the paperburst.
-For the 2025 celebrity special, the rope climb has knots and the monkey bars were replaced with a balance beam.
+For the 2024 New Year's Day celebrity special, the rope climb has knots and the monkey bars were replaced with a balance beam.
+The 2025 Christmas celebrity special onwards also altered the balance beam so that it dips in the middle, making it more difficult.
+Any red section on the beam must be touched or the contender will have to start again.